herndonj/fall2016Intro2R/README.md

 # README

 ## Project Update:
-* The current script file is: "Intro-2R-beta.Rmd"
+* The current script file is: "Intro-2R.Rmd"

-* Remember, this is a **work in progress**.
-And it needs a lot more progress

-## Todo

-1. create exercises
-2. edit/spell-check
+* Or, open Intro2R.html in your browser to see a notebook reflecting how the script compiles